Applications will be accepted from community-based organisations involved in the delivery of sport and active recreation opportunities in Victoria.

-Please be aware that all funds must be spent before completing this report and acquittal.
+Please be aware that the entire grant amount must be spent on the approved project before completing this evaluation report and acquittal.

 Access to this funding helps clubs and organisations address barriers in participation, develop safe and sustainable practices, and build social and active local communities.

-This program assists clubs and organisations to purchase sports uniforms and equipment, increase the skills of coaches, officials, volunteers and managers, and supports improvements to club capacity and accessibility.
+This program assists organisations to purchase sports uniforms and participation equipment, increase the skills of coaches, officials, volunteers and management committees, and supports improvements to club capacity and accessibility.